LilaGuill/news/README.md

 **Functionalities**

-- The page "Home" displays articles from News API https://newsapi.org/docs/endpoints/top-headlines.
+- The page "Home" displays articles from News API : https://newsapi.org/docs/endpoints/top-headlines.
-- In page Home a menu allows the user to search articles by categories.
+- In Home page a menu allows the user to search articles by categories.
-- In page Home a search bar allows the user to search articles containing specfics words
+- In Home page a search bar allows the user to search articles containing specfics words
 - The page "Article" displays the article selected by the user with more details.

 ## Running the project